-73. Program reviews evaluate whether the program is on track to achieve its objectives.
+76. Program reviews evaluate whether the program is on track to achieve its objectives.
 This evaluation is based on a backward-looking assessment-taking into account performance against quantitative PCs, structural and quantitative benchmarks, and prior actions- and a forward-looking assessment of the prospects for successful program implementation, in particular whether policy capacity and commitments are adequate to achieve the program's objectives.
-The second (and every subsequent) review can only be completed if a PRS document has been issued to the Board, normally within the previous 18 months.
+The second (and every subsequent) review can only be completed if a PRS document has been issued to the Board, normally within the previous 18 months, with the following exception: if a PRS has been issued to the Board and covers at least 12 months from the date of the completion of the review, this requirement can be met by describing in the LOI/MEFP how the current budget, the upcoming fiscal budget (if available), and planned structural reforms advance the implementation of the PRS.
 At the time of the consideration of the final review under an ECF arrangement, and assuming that the protracted balance of payments problem has been resolved and no further program support from the Fund is expected, the scope of the forward-looking assessment could be more limited than for previous reviews.